rwxrob/zet/20210909172131/README.md

 So which is the easiest?

-I hate saying this: they are all equally annoying.
-Installing VirtualBox is slightly less annoying and gets you a lot more later for the trouble.
+Installing VirtualBox is slightly less annoying than the others and gets you a lot more later for the trouble.

 With `docker` you have to install Docker Desktop, unless you go through the decidedly painful process of using some other way to get a `docker`